EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 3.md

 ---

 5. **Explain the architecture of GSM with a neat diagram.**

+The Global System for Mobile (GSM) is a widely adopted digital cellular communication standard initiated by the European Telecommunications Standardisation Institute (ETSI).
+It is considered the first digital cellular system and is used in various frequency bands across Europe, Asia, and North America, including 900 MHz, 1800 MHz, and 1900 MHz.
+GSM's fundamental purpose is to manage communication between mobile stations, base stations, and switching systems.

+The GSM network architecture is typically comprised of four major subsystems:

+- **Mobile Station (MS)**
+- **Base Station Subsystem (BSS)**
+- **Network and Switching Subsystem (NSS)**
+- **Operation Subsystem (OSS)**

+A diagram illustrating the **key functional elements in the GSM network architecture** is provided in the sources as **Figure 11.1**.

+Here's a detailed breakdown of each subsystem:

+- **Mobile Station (MS)**:

+    - The MS communicates across the **air interface** with a Base Transceiver Station (BTS) in the same cell.
+    - It serves as the interface between the user and the network, handling voice, messaging, and data.
+    - The MS has two main elements:
+        - **Mobile Equipment (ME)**: This is the physical device, including the transceiver, digital signal processors, and antenna.
+The ME is generic and not assigned to a specific subscriber.
+        - **Subscriber Identity Module (SIM)**: This is a smart card that stores user-specific information such as a unique identification number, privacy keys, and authorized cellular networks/regions.
+The **SIM card is unique to the GSM system** and allows a subscriber to use any GSM mobile phone worldwide where services are available, simply by inserting the SIM.
+It also provides security mechanisms against fraudulent use.
+Calls in GSM are directed to the SIM.
+- **Base Station Subsystem (BSS)**:

+    - The BSS manages the **radio interface** between the Mobile Stations (MSs) and other GSM subsystems, like the MSC.
+It translates between the wireless-interface and fixed wired infrastructure protocols, as the wireless medium is unreliable and bandwidth-limited.
+    - It consists of two main architectural elements:
+        - **Base Transceiver Station (BTS)**: Defines a single cell and can have a radius between 100 meters and 35 km, depending on the environment.
+The BTS typically includes the radio equipment and antennas.
+        - **Base Station Controller (BSC)**: May be co-located with a BTS or control multiple BTS units (and thus multiple cells).
+The BSC is responsible for reserving radio frequencies, managing **hand-offs** of mobile units within the BSS, and controlling paging.
+It also maintains appropriate signal power levels.
+    - The interface connecting a BTS to a BSC is called the **A-bis interface**.
+The interface between a BSC and an MSC is called the **A interface**, which is standardized within GSM.
+- **Network and Switching Subsystem (NSS)**:

+    - The NSS is responsible for the overall network operation and provides the link between the cellular network and Public Switched Telecommunications Networks (PSTN, ISDN, or Data Networks).
+    - It controls hand-offs between cells in different BSSs, authenticates users, validates accounts, and enables worldwide roaming.
+    - Key components of the NSS include:
+        - **Mobile Switching Center (MSC)**: The main switching function of the GSM network, managing communications between GSM users and other telecommunications network users.
+It controls call set-up and routing procedures, similar to a land network end office.
+        - **Home Location Register (HLR)**: A database that permanently stores subscriber data related to features and services.
+        - **Visitor Location Register (VLR)**: A database that keeps track of the current location of a mobile station when it is visiting an area served by a different MSC.
+It holds more current subscriber location information than the HLR.
+        - **Authentication Centre (AuC)**: Used for authentication and security functions, generating authentication parameters for the network.
+        - **Equipment Identity Register (EIR)**: A database that stores information about the identity of mobile phone equipment, used to verify valid equipment and block stolen phones.
+        - **Interworking Function (IWF)**: A subsystem that enables non-speech communication between GSM and other networks by adapting transmission parameters and protocol conversion.
+        - **Gateway MSC (GMSC)**: An MSC that interfaces with the external network for gatewaying, routing calls initially to find the correct HLR.
+        - **Signaling Transfer Point (STP)**: Optimizes the cost of signaling transport among MSC/VLR, GMSC, and HLR.
+- **Operation Subsystem (OSS)**:

+    - The OSS supports the operation and maintenance of the entire GSM system.
+    - It includes Operation Maintenance Centres (OMCs) used to monitor and maintain the performance of each MS, BS, BSC, and MSC.
+    - Its main functions are maintaining telecommunications hardware and network operations, managing mobile equipment, and handling charging and billing procedures.

+**Key Architectural Features and Interfaces:** GSM employs a combination of **Frequency-Division Multiple Access (FDMA)** and **Time-Division Multiple Access (TDMA)** techniques to allow simultaneous access for multiple mobile subscribers.
+The available frequency bands (e.g., 25 MHz for uplink and 25 MHz for downlink) are divided into 200 kHz wide channels, known as **ARFCNs (Absolute Radio Frequency Channel Numbers)**.
+Each ARFCN channel is then time-shared among up to **eight subscribers** using TDMA.
+The system also uses Frequency-Division Duplexing (FDD), where uplink and downlink transmissions occur on separate frequency bands.

+The architecture defines specific interfaces for communication between its elements:

+- **Um (Air Interface)**: The wireless interface between the Mobile Station (MS) and the Base Transceiver Station (BTS).
+- **A-bis Interface**: Connects the BTS to the BSC, carrying traffic and maintenance data.
+- **A Interface**: Connects the BSC to the MSC, standardized within GSM and using SS7 protocols.

+The transition from analog to digital systems, with GSM being the first digital cellular system, was driven by the need to cope with increasing system capacity demands, improve signal quality (by transforming signals into bits), and ensure compatibility with other digital systems like ISDN.
 ---

 6. **Describe the need for LTE in modern mobile communication.**